Ryano756364/git-shortcuts/README.md

 ---
 ### Shorcuts followed by syntax and *italics* for variable input
+` see status of staging and commits `
+> git status

 ` See where HEAD is pointing to + other details `
 > git log